 Disposition Definition Commitment Demonstrates engagement in and dedication to the learning process, the counseling profession, and the development of counseling skills and knowledge.
 Completes tasks by scheduled deadlines, meets program and site expectations, and takes initiative in program and site activities.
 Humility Demonstrates commitment to self-critique regarding own counseling skills, ability, and knowledge with a recognition that professional growth is a life-long process.
 Embraces an attitude of curiosity and acceptance of others' beliefs, identities, and values.
 Openness Demonstrates an interest in learning, growing, and changing behavior.
 Receives and integrates feedback, alternate perspectives, and new ideas into thinking and behaviors.
 Respect Demonstrates an ability to collaborate with colleagues and supervisors in the pursuit of shared goals and understanding.
 Recognizes role and maintains core conditions when navigating challenging or conflictual situations.
-Communicates with colleagues T 1 '1 and supervisors effectively and appropriately.
+Communicates with colleagues and supervisors effectively and appropriately.
 Integrity Demonstrates professional behavior with others, including maturity and honesty within all professional interactions.
 Takes responsibility for own professional behavior during challenging circumstances, including providing an accurate appraisal of the situation that is genuine and truthful regarding the events that transpired.
 Accepts mistakes and avoids placing blame on others.
 Adheres to professional and ethical guidelines for the counseling profession.
 Self- Demonstrates ability to recognize and manage own thoughts, Awareness feelings, and actions and how these impact relationships with others.
 Actively pursues learning about self in relationship to the world around them.
 Implements professional self-care strategies to optimize wellness, mitigate personal concerns, and prevent burnout that may impact clients and counselor competency.

-We measure dispositions using a formal assessment tool called the Assessment of Professional Counseling Dispositions.
-You can read more in Appendix P.
+We measure dispositions using a formal assessment tool called the Assessment of Professional Counseling Dispositions-Modified.
+Students can assess the full instrument and related dispositions via CHDFS Graduate Programs Central in Canvas.